higherrrrrrr/higherrrrrrr.fun/README.md

 Higherrrrrrr is a next-generation social trading platform that introduces novel mechanics for community engagement and trading experiences.

+Good place to start is the [documentation](./documentation/README.md) that goes over the entire project.
+Each software component has its own README.

 ## Project Structure

 ```
+├── documentation/     # All project design docs and whitepapers (Start here)
 ├── scripts/           # Build and deployment scripts
 ├── services/
 │   ├── evm/          # Ethereum Virtual Machine related services